Welcome to today's edition of the Rush 24-7 podcast.

 Well, I think everybody is missing what happened here.

-He did what Katie Courick did.
+He did what Katie Couric did.

-He was she was desperate for attention.
+She was desperate for attention.

-Her ratings were plummeting, and they have plummeted now to an all-time low for the CBS evening news.
+Her ratings were plummeting, and they have plummeted now to an all-time low for the CBS Evening News.

-She got Sarah Palin on, and remember that interview ignited everybody because she supposedly embarrassed Sarah Palin, one of the worst interviews Palin had done.
+And remember, that interview ignited everybody because she supposedly embarrassed Sarah Palin, one of the worst interviews Palin had done.

-Her star rose, Katie got an award after that.
+Katie got an award after that.

 She made fun of Sarah Palin.